Skip to main content

 "Write messages this week to all your family members about real issues and stick them on the fridge.
 Take a picture of them and show me next week."

 Besides the old-fashioned note-on-the-fridge, I have found Facebook helpful.
 I have lots of Japanese-speaking "friends" and making a commitment to only write in Japanese to my friends has really helped!
 I feel my motivation has increased because I feel like I am using my new language in a meaningful way ( and people answer and respond to my posts!).
 Beyond just feeling good about it, I can actually exchange important information about events or topics in discussion.
 At this point, I will mention that I usually write from 1 sentence to around three sentences.
 Not much because we don't have so much time, but even a little message can increase our motivation and connection to our L2.
 A message can be short and sweet.
-Write just enough to give yourself a sense of accomplishment, give yourself a "speaking" opportunity, and convey some real-world information or your feelings.
+Write just enough to give yourself a sense of accomplishment, give yourself a communicative opportunity, and convey some real-world information or your feelings.

 ...More coming later.